rliu4439/EE106AProject/team.md

 ### Mike Estrada

+- **Bio**: I'm a 1st year PhD student in EECS studying control systems and Robotics.

+- **Contributions**: I had three main contributions.
+Firs,t I was responsible for prototyping and designing the wheel encoders and the associated arduino software in collaboration with Yuri Murakami.
+This invovlved the iterative design and 3D printing of encoder disks that were install to the inside of the wheel.
 ### Lu Yu
 - **Bio**: I'm a 1st year EECS master student interested in robust computer vision and image processing.